 - The Mulberry Bird by Anne Braff Brodzinsky

-As you read more about adoption and talk with your adoption specialist, you will hear that adoption is a lifelong process.
+As you read more about adoption and talk with your adoption professional, you will hear that adoption is a lifelong process.
 The same is true for your children.
 No matter what happens, this baby will always be connected to you and your family, and his or her adoption will have a lifelong impact on all of you.
 Continue to create an environment where it is okay to talk about adoption and share feelings.